wesleywcr/FazAMeta/README.md

 <br/>

 # 📕 About
- ✍️ MedTriage is project for you to create your personal goals.
+ ✍️ FazAMeta is project for you to create your personal goals.
 </br>

 # 🛠️Technologies